luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## FHE.decrypt()

-Generally speaking, the idea of Fhenix and having FHE in place is the ability to have your values encrypted throughout the whole lifetime of the data (since you can operate on encrypted data).
+Generally speaking, the idea of luxfhe and having FHE in place is the ability to have your values encrypted throughout the whole lifetime of the data (since you can operate on encrypted data).
 When using `FHE.decrypt` you should always consider the following:
 a.
 On mainnet (and future testnet versions) the decryption process will be done on a threshold network and the operation might not be fully deterministic (network issues for example)
 b.
 Assuming malicious node runner have DMA (direct memory access) or any other way to read the process' memory he can see what is the decrypted value while it is being executed and use MEV techniques.